biruk70/hardware-health-monitor/README.md

 matplotlib

-You can install them all at once using:
+You can install them all at once using: pip install -r requirements.txt